May 1, 2017

-(1) Plan out your new hires agenda ahead of time:
+1. Plan out your new hire’s schedule ahead of time.

-An unorganized desk can be a turn off for a new employee.
+An unorganized desk can be a turn-off for a new employee.
 Make sure that the workspace provides a welcoming environment.
 A well-prepared desk would include any office supplies the new hire would need.
-It would also include organizational charts, employee handbook and or any other relevant documents the employee would need.
+It would also include organizational charts, an employee handbook, and any other relevant documents the employee would need.

 This information can include things like dress code, parking, and who to ask for when first arriving.
 By doing so, you are minimizing the stress of this employee’s first day, as they will be coming in prepared.